Our Design Edit

 Design by Bradley VanDerStraeten

-Vintage Furniture
+Vintage furniture

-Antique Foot stool curated by Stravade.
+Antique Foot curated by Stravade

-curated Lighting Selection
+Curated Lighting Selection

 When it comes to remodeling your home, one of the most important details is the lighting.
 But with so many options on the market, it can be hard to know where to start.
-That’s where a interior designer comes in.
-A good interior designer will take the time to understand your vision for your home and then curate a selection of lighting fixtures that fit the overall design aesthetic.
-Lighting design is a very important part of any home remodel, and working with a professional can help you create the perfect space.
-Whether you’re looking for vintage-inspired reproductions or contemporary pieces, an interior designer can help you find the perfect lighting for your home.
+That’s where a interior designer comes in to take the time to understand your vision for your home and then curate a selection of lighting fixtures that fit the overall design aesthetic.

 Sconce sourced from Rewire Gallery LA